Key Contacts for Your School and Education System

 Who do I approach when I have concerns?

 - The first person to talk to is your child’s teacher.
-You can talk to your child’s teacher about things like homework, academic needs, extra help, absences from school, and how to get help if your child is having emotional, mental or physical challenges at school.
+You can talk to your child’s teacher about things like homework, academic needs, extra help, absences from school, and how to get help if your child is having emotional or physical challenges at school.

 - If you still have unanswered questions or you feel your questions cannot be answered by the principal, reach out to the Public Schools Branch or La Commission scolaire de langue française.